kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 ```

-It might look complex, but it isn't, see below the complete code snippet.
+It might look complex, but it isn't, see the complete [transfer kin](#snippet-transfer-kin) code snippet below.

 ###### Snippet: Transfer Kin